Kadee80/WebDevSpring24/README.md

 Class time will be spent as a combination of lecture, review, and in class exercises.
 Homework will consist of online tutorials as well as weekly projects that build on each week’s topics of discussion.

-It is expected that everyone in the class will create and maintain a blog for their assignments.
+It is expected that everyone in the class will create and maintain a github repo for their assignments.

 #### Readings